wordsbyamitabh/wordsbyamitabh.github.io/_posts/2025-06-27-llm-vs-ai-agent.md

 Greater emphasis on explainable AI to ensure transparency

-The primary challenge remains organizational readiness—most enterprises lack the infrastructure and APIs needed to fully leverage autonomous agents [24].
+The primary challenge remains organizational readiness—most enterprises lack the infrastructure and APIs needed to fully leverage autonomous agents.
 In light of this, businesses must focus not just on the models themselves, but on creating agent-ready environments.

 ## Conclusion